Inquisition: Inquisition in the Spanish overseas empire

-In the Americas, King Philip II of Spain set up three tribunals (each formally titled Tribunal del Santo Oficio de la Inquisición) in 1569, one in Mexico, Cartagena de Indias (in modern-day Colombia) and Peru.
+In 1569, King Philip II of Spain set up three tribunals in the Americas (each formally titled Tribunal del Santo Oficio de la Inquisición): one in Mexico, one in Cartagena de Indias (in modern-day Colombia), and one in Peru.
 The Mexican office administered Mexico (central and southeastern Mexico), Nueva Galicia (northern and western Mexico), the Audiencias of Guatemala (Guatemala, Chiapas, El Salvador, Honduras, Nicaragua, Costa Rica), and the Spanish East Indies.
 The Peruvian Inquisition, based in Lima, administered all the Spanish territories in South America and Panama.

+The Spanish Inquisition was formerly ended by proclamation on July 15, 1834, by Maria Cristina de Bourbon, then queen regent of Spain, also known as Maria Cristina of Naples and Sicily.

 Portuguese Inquisition

 The Portuguese Inquisition formally started in Portugal in 1536 at the request of King João III.
 Manuel I had asked Pope Leo X for the installation of the Inquisition in 1515, but only after his death in 1521 did Pope Paul III acquiesce.
 At its head stood a Grande Inquisidor, or General Inquisitor, named by the Pope but selected by the Crown, and always from within the royal family.
-The Portuguese Inquisition principally focused upon the Sephardi Jews, whom the state forced to convert to Christianity.
-Spain had expelled its Sephardi population in 1492; many of these Spanish Jews left Spain for Portugal but eventually were subject to inquisition there as well.
+Jews who fled Spain and the Spanish Inquisition now found themselves subject to the Inquisition in Portugal.
+The Portuguese Inquisition principally focused upon the Jews from Spain, the Sephardi Jews, who had fled or whom the state had forced to convert to Christianity.

 The Portuguese Inquisition held its first auto-da-fé in 1540.
 The Portuguese inquisitors mostly focused upon the Jewish New Christians (i.e. conversos or marranos).
 The Portuguese Inquisition expanded its scope of operations from Portugal to its colonial possessions, including Brazil, Cape Verde, and Goa.
-In the colonies, it continued as a religious court, investigating and trying cases of breaches of the tenets of orthodox Roman Catholicism until 1821.
+In the colonies, it continued as a religious court, investigating and trying cases of breaches of the tenets of orthodox Catholicism until 1821.
 King João III (reigned 1521–57) extended the activity of the courts to cover censorship, divination, witchcraft, and bigamy.
 Originally oriented for a religious action, the Inquisition exerted an influence over almost every aspect of Portuguese society: political, cultural, and social.

 According to Henry Charles Lea, between 1540 and 1794, tribunals in Lisbon, Porto, Coimbra, and Évora resulted in the burning of 1,175 persons, the burning of another 633 in effigy, and the penancing of 29,590.
 But documentation of 15 out of 689 autos-da-fé has disappeared, so these numbers may slightly understate the activity.